Career Definition for a Materials Management Clerk

 The increased use of computerized scanners and other automated equipment will cause the job market for materials management to grow very little compared to the average profession, according to the U.S. Bureau of Labor Statistics (BLS).
 Entry-level workers will continue to be hired to replace experienced workers who advance to other positions.

-As of May 2012, the BLS reports that the average hourly wage for stock clerks and order fillers was $11.75.
-The top-paid ten percent of workers earned $17.70 or more per hour, while the lowest-earning ten percent of clerks earned $8.12 or less.
+As of May 2018, the BLS reports that the median annual salary for stock clerks and order fillers was $25,700.
+The top-paid ten percent of workers earned $41,150 or more, while the lowest-earning ten percent of clerks earned $19,580 or less.

 Alternate Career Options